 - Number of Cigars Smoked for Review: 2

-The First Third starts out with some pepper, earthy notes and a very strong cedar taste.
+The first third starts out with some pepper, earthy notes and a very strong cedar taste.
 There is some spice as well, along with just a touch of espresso and hay, but a fairly normal start to a cigar.

-At this point in the cigar, I noticed a fairly large stem was affecting the draw, albeit not by much, so I pulled it out.
+At this point in the cigar, I notice a fairly large stem was affecting the draw, albeit not by much, so I pulled it out.
 It turned out to be larger and longer then I expected.
 I was quite surprised to find this in this specific cigar.

 - As expected from a cigar produced and rolled solely by a master roller and his son, this cigar had impeccable construction.
 The draw was perfect even before I took out the stem and the burn was razor sharp for the entire smoke and the ash stayed on for almost half the cigar before falling for the first time.